Chapter 16.16

 A. Whenever requirements of this chapter would prohibit a development proposal by a public agency or public utility, the agency or utility may apply to the planning director for an exception pursuant to this section.

-B. An application for a public agency and utility exception shall include a sensitive area study, including mitigation plan, if required.
+B. An application for a public agency and utility exception shall include a critical area study, including mitigation plan, if required.
 The planning director shall prepare and submit a recommendation to the hearing examiner.

 C. The hearing examiner shall review and decide upon the application pursuant to the provisions of Chapter 16.26 LFPMC.
 The hearing examiner shall approve, approve with conditions, or deny the request according to the following criteria: